GlaucoNova Labs LogoGlaucoNova Labs

 Our Unique Value

-So what separates GlaucoSolve from the rest of the IOP monitors?
-We hold the first wearable technology design capable of continuous IOP monitoring, with a significantly cheaper price point and remote physician monitoring feature.
-As you can see in the comparison table below, our product outshines each alternative IOP monitor in multiple key factors and is over five times cheaper than the current cheapest option.
+We hold the first wearable and non-contact technology design capable of continuous IOP monitoring, with a 95% cheaper price point and remote physician monitoring feature, outshining each alternative IOP monitor in multiple key factors.

 Comparison Table